Dumbbells are very effective for working out, but they can get costly, especially if buying multiple sets.

 These homemade water dumbbells are simple and very easy to make.

-You can make them for free using supplies you already have in your home or spend just a few bucks to buy what your need.
-These DIY water dumbbells can weigh as little 3 pounds each or up to almost 30 lbs.
+You can make them for free using supplies you already have in your home or spend just a few bucks to buy what you need.
+These DIY water dumbbells can weigh as little as 3 pounds each or up to almost 30 lbs.

 Supplies